nl-design-system/utrecht/packages/component-library-react/README.md

 import "@utrecht/component-library-css";

 // Package with Utrecht design tokens for the white-label components
-// Substitute with your another theme for other organisations. import "@utrecht/design-tokens/dist/index.css";
+// Substitute with your another theme for other organizations. import "@utrecht/design-tokens/dist/index.css";

 export const MyPage = () => (